marsbard/grua/README.md

 in container configuration.
 Furthermore, rather than just firing the next container as soon as docker has started the previous one, you can wait for a specific message in the log output before starting the next container.
 This can give you confidence that each dependency is ready before starting your main application.

+## The grua metaphor

+'Grua' is Spanish for 'crane'.
+The metaphor used in `grua` extends that to imagine a crane on a dockside stacking containers into a composition (or, indeed, a stack).
+But it also uses a 'fill' metaphor to describe 'filling' a container with an image.

+SEE COMMAND_LINE

 ## The configuration file, grua.yaml